florianaB/MachineLearning-Project/README.md

 In this project we will be using Unsupervised Learning techniques.
 We plan on using Clustering but during our work we might use Association if we find it fit for our project.

 ### Algorithms to be used
 Algorithms used for clustering are: K-Means, DBSCAN.
-Hierarchical Clustering.

 #### K-Means
 K-means algorithm was in 3 different data sets, one with missing values filled with mean, one with missing values filled with median, and one with mode.